bengohyp/sg5238/README.md

 ## Implementing emotion detection for driver safety

-Using the Movidius NCS to perform analysis of webcam streams on edge devices.
+Using the Movidius NCS to perform analysis of webcam streams on edge devices to detect road rage.

+When a driver is detected to be consistently angry over a period of time, calming music is played to reduce the driver's anger.

 ## Project Deliverables